Saint Pierre, Mauritius

-St. Pierre (St Peter) is a village in the district of Moka in Mauritius.It is considered to be found in the heart of Mauritius.The climatic conditions is cold and ideal especially during summer with cold breeze.
+Saint Pierre is a village in the district of Moka in Mauritius.
+It is considered to be found in the heart of Mauritius.The climatic conditions is cold and ideal especially during summer with cold breeze.

 The village has significantly changed over the years with a new shopping centre, namely Kendra, gyms, driving more traffic to the village.
 With a growing population, Saint-Pierre is gradually starting to look like a town.
 The bus station is situated within walking distance to the market, the Kendra shopping centre, the mosque, but a bit further from the local primary and secondary schools, which will require travellers to stop further or to get on another connecting bus.

 Saint Pierre has three banks, a market, numerous shops, a primary and a secondary school, a church, a mosque, two petrol stations, a couple of gyms a big shopping centre and much more.

 Transport

 It had a railway station until this was closed down in the 1960s.